 You’ll love this Greek cucumber salad that’s made with fresh veggies!
 It’s refreshing, easy-to-make, and made with basic ingredients that will be extra delicious when you use summer tomatoes and cucumbers.
-Serve the Greek cucumber tomato salad with just about any main dish, or the Greek recipes below.
+Serve the Greek cucumber tomato salad with just about any main dish (Greek lamb meatballs or ground beef kofta!), or the Greek recipes below.

 Estimated reading time: 6 minutes

 - What is Greek cucumber salad called?

 - What You’ll Love About Greek Cucumber Salad

 - How to Serve Tomato Cucumber Greek Salad to the Whole Family